Best Things To Do in Andorra

 1. Ski Grandvalira

-2. Hike the Vall del Madriu-Perafita-Claror
+2. Hike Madriu-Perafita-Claror

-3. Visit the Casa de la Vall
+3. Visit Casa de la Vall

-4. Explore the Romanesque Churches
+4. See the Romanesque churches

-5. Take the Waters at Caldea
+5. Relax at Caldea

-6. Shop Duty-Free in Andorra la Vella
+6. Shop in Andorra la Vella

 10. Visit the Perfume Museum